 These modern amenities lie alongside some impressive historical sites, including the Cardiff Castle, which was built by the wealthy third Marquis of Bute.
 The castle is located in the centre of Cardiff on a site used by both the Romans and the Normans as a strategic point of defence.
 Visitors can still explore the Norman Keep, set on top of a small hill overlooking the city.

-This fast-growing urban centre is still relatively undiscovered as a tourist destination, but more and more travellers are flocking to enjoy the sights, sounds and 24-hour buzz of the Welsh capital.
+This fast-growing urban centre is still relatively undiscovered as a tourist destination, but more and more travellers are venturing to the exciting Welsh capital.

 Become our Cardiff Travel Expert